-Described by the Boston Globe as “unfailingly energetic,” Maria Finkelmeier is a percussion performer, educator, and active arts entrepreneur.
-She currently serves as the Director of Make Music Boston and Program Manager for the Entrepreneurial Musicianship Department at the New England Conservatory.
+Named a “one-woman dynamo” by The Boston Globe, Maria Finkelmeier is a percussion performer, educator, and active arts entrepreneur.
+She is the founder and director of Kadence Arts, an organization that incubates artistic projects, curates performances, and engages local communities through music making.
 Prior to rooting in New England, Maria spent three years as an artist in residence in Northern Sweden at the Piteå Institution for Music and Media.

 Maria feels driven to share the percussive arts with eager individuals regardless of level or background.
 She was awarded a grant from the Golisano Foundation in Rochester, New York to create the class ‘Drummin’ at Dazzle’ for developmentally disabled and inner-city kids in 2009.
 The following year she was invited to be a guest artist at Zhejiang University in Hangzhou, China where she taught drum-set lessons and conducted the orchestra.
 Currently, she accompanies Adaptive Dance classes at Boston Ballet and is working on opening her own arts space, Kādence Arts Space.

 Born and raised in Cincinnati, Ohio, Maria received a Bachelor of Music from The Ohio State University and a Master of Music from Eastman School of Music, where she was granted a Performer’s Certificate in recognition of her artistic achievements.
 Additionally, Maria’s commitment to arts entrepreneurship was nurtured during her studies, where she participated in the Catherine Filene Shouse Arts Leadership Program.
 Maria has studied under and drawn inspiration from her teachers, Susan K. Powell, Joseph Krygier, John Beck, Michael Burritt and Anders Åstrand.
-She is a proud endorser of Grover Pro Percussion and Vic Firth.
+She is a proud endorser of Yamaha, Grover Pro Percussion, Vic Firth, and Remo.